unbit/uwsgi-docs/Install.rst

    python uwsgiconfig.py --plugin plugins/http core
    ...

-Remember to always pass the buidl profile ('core' in this case) as the third argument.
+Remember to always pass the build profile ('core' in this case) as the third argument.